tolliverdani/tolliverdani/README.md

 - Database Management Systems - SQL & R
 - Object-Oriented Design - Java

-In the coming months I plan on contributing to open source projects, and adding more side projects to my portfolio so hit me up if you'd like to collaborate on anything.
+In the coming months I plan on contributing to open source projects and adding more side projects to my portfolio.
+DM if you'd like to collaborate on anything.

 <!---
 tolliverdani/tolliverdani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.